FilipeAlberoPomar/jira-metrics/README.md

 ### Get your API token

-Before your first run you will need to generate an api key from your Jira instance.
+Before your first run you will need to generate an API Token from your Jira instance.
 It's pretty easy:

 1. Click on your profile picture (top right)
 2. Account Settings
 3. Security
-4. API token > Create
+4. API Token > Create

 ### Configure your project details